wingersonMJ/MRSpect_analysis/README.md

 3. The amount of physical activity participants performed during recovery was not associated with neurometabolite concentrations at Visit 2, around the time that participants were returning to sports.

-4. However, concentrations of metabolites Choline, Glutamate-Glutamine, and Glutathione at Visit 1, were associated with the volume of physical activity that participants would perform in the subsequent 2-weeks, even after controlling for symptom severity.
+4. Concentrations of metabolites Choline, Glutamate-Glutamine, and Glutathione at Visit 1 were associated with the volume of physical activity that participants would perform in the subsequent 2-weeks, even after controlling for symptom severity.

 **In this observational study of adolescents post-concussion, neurometabolites Choline, Glutamate-Glutamine, Glutathione, and Myo-Inositol did not respond to variations in physical activity levels.
 However, early neurometabolite concentrations were associated with subsequent physical activity engagement during recovery.**

-These findings suggest that neurometabolic status shortly after concussion may influence an individual's natural recovery trajectory and propensity to resume activity, independent of symptom severity.
-This could have implications for understanding individual variability in exercise tolerance during concussion rehabilitation and tailoring of activity recommendations.
+These findings suggest that neurometabolite concentrations after concussion may influence natural recovery trajectory and propensity to resume activity, independent of symptom severity.
+This could have implications for understanding individual variability in exercise tolerance during concussion rehabilitation.